btf-org/flank/README.md

 ## A faster way to get people their data

 ### Today
-> 🙋 Request → 💻 Write SQL → ▶️ Run in SSMS → ⬇️ Export CSV → 📤 Email
+> 🙋 User request → Write SQL → Run in SSMS → Export CSV → 📤 Email

-> 🙋 Same request → ▶️ Run again → ⬇️ Export CSV → 📤 Email
+> 🙋 Same request → Run again → Export CSV → 📤 Email

-> 🙋 "Can we make this a report?" → 💻 Open Visual Studio → 🛠️ Build Report → 🚀 Deploy → 📤 Share
+> 🙋 "Can we make this a report?" → Open Visual Studio → Build Report → Deploy → 📤 Share

 ### Flank
-> 🙋 Request → 💻 Write SQL → 👆 2 clicks → 📤 Share
+> 🙋 User request → Write SQL → 2 clicks → 📤 Share

 ## See it in action